nicholas-tedesco/chess-minimax/README.md

 1. Transposition Tables
 - a transposition table is a dictionary of game states mapped to their associated scores
 - if the game state exists in the transposition table, simply use the score from the table instead of continuing down the more intensive recursive evaluation path
-- Zobrist hashing is a common technique used to convert a game state into an acceptable key format for dictionaries; for more on Zobrist hashing, please visit its [chess programming wiki page](https://www.chessprogramming.org/Zobrist_Hashing)
+- Zobrist hashing is a common technique used to convert a game state into an acceptable key format for dictionaries; for more on Zobrist hashing, please visit its associated [chess programming wiki page](https://www.chessprogramming.org/Zobrist_Hashing)
 2. Alpha-Beta Pruning